 The Provincial Disaster Management Authority (PDMA) – with support from government and international partners – is responsible for relief and rehabilitation of the population affected by all disasters.
 PDMA also has the lead responsibility to address the future challenges presented by disasters and climate change.
 PDMA’s vision is to achieve sustainable social and economic development by reducing risks and vulnerabilities from all types of natural hazards.
 We are totally committed to work with communities to build their resilience against future disasters.

-The Disaster Risk Reduction (DRR) activities of the PDMA are aligned to the Hyogo and Sendai Frameworks, and the Khyber Pakhtunkhwa Disaster Management Road Map (2014-2019) which was developed to strategically plan the DRR needs of Khyber Pakhtunkhwa.
+The Disaster Risk Reduction (DRR) activities of the PDMA are aligned to the Hyogo and Sendai Frameworks, and the Khyber Pakhtunkhwa Disaster Management Road Map (2014-2019) which was developed to strategically plan the DRR needs of Khyber Pakhtunkhwa with the focus on Monsoon Contingency Plan of the Province.
 The support of all stakeholders and partners has been of great assistance to the province and we look forward to continued support to assist us in achieving our goals.

 ©2021 Copyright All Rights Reserved.